learn-co-curriculum/dsc-law-of-total-probability-lab/README.md

 ## Summary

-In this lab you practiced conditional probability and its theorem with some simple problems.
-The key takeaway from this lab is to to be able to identify random events as dependent or independent and calculating the probability of their occurrence using appropriate methods.
+In this lab, you practiced conditional probability and its theorem with some simple problems.
+The key takeaway from this lab is to be able to identify random events as dependent or independent and calculating the probability of their occurrence using appropriate methods.
 Next, you'll take this knowledge a step further and run simulations with conditional and total probability.